ibexa/documentation-user/docs/content_management/create_edit_pages.md

 For a description of these settings, see [Block reference](block_reference.md).

 The remaining tabs contain parameters common to all blocks provided with [[= product_name =]].
 Use them to modify the layout and visibility of a block.

-For details, see [Scheduling publication](schedule_publishing.md).
+For more information, see [Scheduling publication](schedule_publishing.md).

 For your comfort, you can adjust the size of the block settings window.
 When you hover over the window frame, blue line appears.